 If you could regain the natural aesthetics and functions of your missing tooth, would you?
 Thanks to modern advancements in dentistry, Dr. Crofoot and Dr. Snarr can effectively replace your missing teeth with high-quality dental ceramics and incredibly durable titanium materials.
-Dental implants are specifically designed to replace both the root and the crown, which is not something that can be said for any other tooth replacement.
-Even if you don’t have sufficient bone volume for the implants to adhere too, Dr. Crofoot can provide mini-implants as an alternative!
-Don’t wait for seamless tooth replacement, get your next appointment scheduled by calling our office today!
+Dental implants are specifically designed to replace both the root and the crown of missing teeth, which is not something that can be said for any other tooth replacement option.
+Even if you don’t have sufficient bone or gum tisue volume to support the implants, Dr. Crofoot can provide mini-implants as an alternative!
+Don’t wait for seamless tooth replacement, get your next appointment scheduled by calling our dental office today!

 Furthermore, dental implants function almost identically to natural teeth, whether you’re brushing, flossing or eating your favorite foods.
 They require no more maintenance than natural teeth do and do not require the removal of existing tooth structure in order to place.
 Despite all this, the porcelain qualities of the crown combined with the rigid placement of the titanium post make them the most natural-looking solution available in dentistry, not simply the most structurally sound.